shngli/OpenAI-APIs/README.md

     - N:
         - Request between 1 to 10 images via the image API

+Code Status: Last updated in September 2023.
+OpenAI's service availability is limited in HK, and the codes in this repository will not be actively maintained inline with the latest models.
+I might expand the repository later with other related generative AI mini-projects eg. Langchain, Midjourney.

-Credit to Pierian Training for the hands-on training with OpenAI APIs.
+Credit to Pierian Training for the hands-on training with OpenAI API services.

-- Read Me update: Ongoing
-- Progress: Ongoing